Pedal and explore the Olympic Peninsula of Washington State on the gravel road systems of Olympic National Forest and coastal State forests.

 - Be kind and helpful to other riders.
 Communicate when passing other riders.

 - Riders must carry all the supplies/tools they need for the rides.
 Outside support is only allowed for riders that need to be removed from the course.
-There will be limited Mechanical Support at the water stations.
+There will be limited Mechanical Support.

 - Riders are responsible to learn/know/navigate the course.
 There will be course markings at key intersections, but the reality is that rain happens, lame people mess with markings, things beyond our control, so be prepared to find your way!